| |

 potential energy is considered to be zero at a distance of infinity from

-- 18. Using the definition of gravitational potential
+a planet.18.
+Using the definition of gravitational potential

 energy, derive an expression for gravitational potential energy vs.